Skip to content

 Key Findings

-• AdaFocal yields a further gain of +4.95%: adaptive attention modulation is effective.
+• AdaFocal provides a further +4.95% boost, proving the effectiveness of adaptive attention modulation.

 • The gap between \(R@1\) and \(R_{ID}@1\) reveals that the primary failure mode of existing methods is instance misidentification.